 And because this profile needs a proper "bio": I'm Belphegor, I'm French, I'm 30, and I have a life in the RW that keeps me very busy and very happy most of the time.
 Which means I write slowly.
 But I love to read, as long as it's fun, thrilling, full of adventure (and a little bit of romance at times doesn't hurt) but especially well-written and -characterised.
 So maybe you've found my name in a review of one of your stories.
 That means I really, really liked it.

-I have a page on DeviantArt () where I post most of my drawings.
+I have a page on DeviantArt (the-french-belphegor) where I post most of my drawings.
 If you have five minutes to kill you can go have a look :o) I'm also on Tumblr (a lot) under the name Belphegor1982, with my art blog at the-french-belphegor at tumblr dot com.
 I post art there a lot more than on DeviantArt these days.

 J'ai une page sur FictionPress, sous le même nom de plume - il y a deux petits trucs dessus pour l'instant, un poème et un début (?) d'histoire.
 Jetez-y un coup d'œil! :o]

 Those are mine, though - I mean, I don't own the canon characters and... bet you can figure out the rest.
 (I still don't know whether I'll put up the rest of the stories, as this profile is starting to get a little long...)

 Mademoiselle Marlene: proof that I never seem to be able to not include food in my HH stories, particularly where LeBeau is concerned.
 As long as you (and he) don't mind, though, I guess it's all right.